 J. Ralph Borneman, Jr., one of our directors, is an officer and principal shareholder of an insurance agency that receives insurance commissions in the ordinary course of business from the insurance companies we manage in accordance with their standard commission schedules and agents' contracts.
 Mr. Borneman also has a son who is an officer and principal shareholder of another insurance agency that receives commissions in the ordinary course of business from the insurance companies we manage in accordance with their standard commission schedules and agents' contracts.
-Payments made during 2023 to Mr. Borneman's agency and Mr. Borneman's son's agency for commissions written on insurance policies totaled \$705,344 and \$3,533,671, respectively.
-Mr. Borneman's son's agency also received other earnings and award payments totaling \$415,800 for 2023.
+Payments made during 2024 to Mr. Borneman's agency and Mr. Borneman's son's agency for commissions written on insurance policies totaled \$597,974 and \$4,461,690, respectively.
+Mr. Borneman's son's agency also received other earnings and award payments totaling \$436,354 for 2024.
 These payments were earned in accordance with the terms and conditions of those award programs.
-At its meeting on February 16, 2024, our nominating committee approved the commissions paid to Mr. Borneman's agency and the commissions and awards paid to Mr. Borneman's son's agency during 2023.
+At its meeting on February 18, 2025, our nominating committee approved the commissions paid to Mr. Borneman's agency and the commissions and awards paid to Mr. Borneman's son's agency during 2024.

-As part of the redevelopment and revitalization of downtown Erie, Pennsylvania and our local community, Thomas B. Hagen and Jonathan Hirt Hagen, both of whom are directors of the Company, have indirect ownership interests in Block 3 Development, LLC, or "Block 3".
+As part of the redevelopment and revitalization of Downtown Erie, Pennsylvania and our local community, Thomas B. Hagen and Jonathan Hirt Hagen, both of whom are directors of the Company, have indirect ownership interests in Block 3 Development, LLC, or "Block 3".
+Block 3 provides funding for real estate development and revitalization efforts in our local community and is substantially owned by the Erie Downtown Equity Fund ("EDEF").
 The Company and the Exchange also have indirect ownership interests in Block 3.
 All of these indirect ownership interests were acquired by the parties in 2021.
 On August 22, 2023, Block 3 acquired a \$3.9 million commercial loan from Northwest Bank to finance construction activities related to the redevelopment of Downtown Erie.
 The terms of the loan required the Company to provide a guarantee in the amount of \$1.5 million.
 The loan and accompanying guarantee mature on September 1, 2028.
-It is anticipated that Thomas B. Hagen and Jonathan Hirt Hagen will continue to have indirect ownership interests in Block 3, as described above, during 2024.
-At its meeting on February 16, 2024, our nominating committee deferred consideration and approval of this related person transaction to the full board of directors since two of the four committee members are indirectly involved in the transaction.
-At its meeting on February 22, 2024, our board of directors reviewed the indirect ownership interests held by Thomas B. Hagen and Jonathan Hirt Hagen and approved the \$1.5 million loan guarantee to Block 3.
+On September 30, 2024, Exchange Opportunity Fund I, LLC, substantially owned by the Exchange, purchased from EDEF 35.35% of its interest in Block 3.
+As a result of the September 30, 2024 transaction, Thomas B. Hagen and Jonathan Hirt Hagen no longer have material ownership interests in Block 3 that would require a related person disclosure after 2025.
+At its meeting on February 18, 2025, our nominating committee deferred consideration and approval of this related person transaction to the full board of directors since two of the four committee members are indirectly involved in the transaction.
+At its meeting on February 20, 2025, our board of directors reviewed the indirect ownership interests held by Thomas B. Hagen and Jonathan Hirt Hagen and approved the ongoing \$1.5 million loan guarantee to Block 3.

-None of our directors or director nominees are a party to any agreement or arrangement relating to compensation provided by a third party in connection with their candidacy or board service as required to be disclosed pursuant to Nasdaq Rule 5250(b)(3).
+None of our directors or director nominees is a party to any agreement or arrangement relating to compensation provided by a third party in connection with their candidacy or board service as required to be disclosed pursuant to Nasdaq Rule 5250(b)(3).